-A responsible authority, or any other person, can call for a review of a licence or certificate because of a matter in connection with any of the four licensing objectives:
+A responsible authority, or any other person, can apply to review a premises licence or club premises certificate if the premises are undermining one or more of the following licensing objectives:

 - prevention of crime and disorder

 Any other person for the purposes of the Licensing Act 2003 can be any individual, body or business entitled to make representations to licensing authorities in relation to applications for the grant, variation, minor variation or review of premises licences and club premises certificates, regardless of their geographic proximity to the premises.

 A copy of the application, together with any supporting documents, should be sent to: